Rules of procedures for hearings

 - Ensure that established procedures are followed

-- Once all relevant information has been heard, the Hearing Committee or administrative hearing officer(s) deliberate in private to determine the responsibility of the accused as it relates to each of the charges on the specification of charges.
+- Once all relevant information has been heard, the members of the Committee Hearing or Administrative Hearing Officer(s) deliberate in private to determine the responsibility of the accused student.
 The decision is made only on the basis of the information provided during the hearing, (i.e., documents presented, testimony heard, and finding of facts).

-- Once the assessment of responsibility for each of the alleged violations has been determined by the hearing body, the accused student’s academic and disciplinary record will be reviewed, and an appropriate penalty or sanction will be assigned utilizing the range of sanctions assigned to each category of violation..
+- Once the assessment of responsibility for each of the alleged violations has been determined by the hearing body, the accused student’s academic and disciplinary record will be reviewed, and an appropriate sanction will be assigned utilizing the range of sanctions assigned to each category of violation.
 Repeated or aggravated offenses may require more severe sanctions than those listed as “maximum.”

-- The discipline finding letter will be sent to the accused student within (2) working days of the hearing.
-All documents related to student discipline are maintained in the student’s personnel file n the Office of the Vice President for Student Affairs.
+- The discipline finding letter will be sent to the accused student within ten (10) business days of the hearing.
+Records of all disciplinary actions are educational records maintained in the Office of Community Standards.

 The sexual and interpersonal violence hearing web page can provide more information related to hearings involving allegations of sexual and interpersonal violence.